NALTP/Rules/README.md

           - (aa) Any dropped player will be eligible for the Novice draft unless called up by another team during the remainder of the first add/drop period.
         - (3) Called up players:
           - (aa) Any called up player will be removed from the Novice draft unless dropped during the remainder of the first add/drop period or awarded DEP status.
-      - (ii) Remaining add/drop periods:
+      - (ii) Second add/drop period:
         - (1) Add/drop pool:
           - (aa) Phase 1
-            - (I) Any player dropped from Majors during the second, third or fourth add/drop periods and not possessing DEP status will be considered eligible.
+            - (I) Any player dropped from Majors during the second add/drop period and not possessing DEP status will be considered eligible.
           - (bb) Phase 2
             - (I) All rostered players in Novice who passed through the Minors draft will be considered eligible.
             - (II) Players dropped in the Majors add/drop period who were not claimed during phase 1 will be considered eligible after confirmation of interest so long as they do not possess DEP status.